Loe-zou/Final-Project/README.md

 ## Request for an extenstion due to a bad fever (Onset Nov 21, 2022, expected meeting: Nov 28, 2022, available time: any time expect 1-3pm, preferably via Zoom).

+##Updated Dec 15: Confirmed Covid and still experiencing symptoms, new deadline is Dec 16 with double extension.

 ## Title
 Differential Gene Expression in TCGA within Stage II gastric cancer between asian and white using DeSEQ2.